grantcarthew/node-console-probe/README.md

-foo.probe(aussieSlang) // Writes prototype tree to the console foo.json(aussieSlang) // Writes a JSON formatted object to the console foo.yaml(aussieSlang) // Writes a YAML formatted object to the console
+foo.probe(aussieSlang) // Writes prototype tree to the console foo.json(aussieSlang) // Writes a JSON formatted object to the console foo.yaml(aussieSlang) // Writes a YAML formatted object to the console foo.ls(aussieSlang) // Writes a formatted object to the console

 ```